kube-reporting/metering-operator/Documentation/report.md

 ## generationQuery

 Names the `ReportGenerationQuery` used to generate the report.
-The generation query controls the format of the report as well as the information contained within it.
+The generation query controls the schema of the report as well as the information contained within it.

 Use `kubectl` to obtain a list of available `ReportGenerationQuery` objects: